MerkleTreeLabs/Max-Planck/README.md

 Please use the following steps to setup your development environment:

 1. Clone the repository
+2. `nvm use` or ensure your node version matches the version in the `.nvmrc` file.
-2. Install the dependencies with `npm install`
+3. Install the dependencies with `npm install`
-3. Copy the config.json.example	 file to config.json and fill in the required fields
+4. Copy the config.json.example	 file to config.json and fill in the required fields
-4. Install and sync a [local Zond node](https://test-zond.theqrl.org/linux.html)
+5. Install and sync a [local Zond node](https://test-zond.theqrl.org/linux.html)
-5. Run the bot with `npm start`
+6. Run the bot with `npm start`

 ---